openethereum/parity-ethereum/README.md

 	$ rustup default stable-x86_64-pc-windows-msvc
   ```

-Once you have rustup, install parity or download and build from source
+Once you have rustup, install Parity or download and build from source

 ----